Lepieu/Knights/README.md

 # Knights
 A Knights and Knaves game using propositional logic to have a computer determine queries given prior.
-This was submitted for the Harvard CS50 AI course.
+This was submitted for the Harvard CS50 AI course. logic.py contains all definitions for propositional logic, while puzzle.py contains the actual puzzles that are solved.
+If you wish to create and solve your own puzzle, you can wipe one of the knowledge sets and create your own puzzles inside it.

 Puzzle 0 is the puzzle from the Background.
 It contains a single character, A.